the3deer/android-3D-model-viewer/README.md

 It is basically an android application with a 3D renderer (OpenGL ES 2.0) that can load 3D models.

-The purpose of this application is to learn how to code in OpenGL language
+The purpose of this application is to learn and share how to draw using OpenGL language

-News (24/03/2016)
+News (27/03/2016)
 =================

-* Fixed shader to show correctly colors
-* Implemented loader so now we can show any obj having quads :)
-* Implemented showing the face normals
+* Released app on android market :)

 Whats next